smart-data-models/dataModel.Parking/OnStreetParking/README.md

 ## Description

 A site, open space zone, on street, (metered or not) with direct access from a road, intended to park vehicles.
-In DATEX 2 version 2.3 terminology it corresponds to a UrbanParkingSite of type onStreetParking.

 ### Specification

 Link to the [interactive specification](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.Parking/OnStreetParking/swagger.yaml)